microprediction/m6/README.md

 # m6

 Some resources related to the M6-Forecasting competition.
-This site maintained by yours truly, an employee of one of the contest sponsors, [Intech Investments](https://www.intechinvestments.com/).
-Code is provided subject to the MIT License (and all disclaimers therein).
-Nothing here should be construed as investment advice, or even contest entry advice.
-Always refer to the official rules.

 ### Official rules & contest site